potamides/dotfiles/README.md

 [3](https://harfangk.github.io/2016/09/18/manage-dotfiles-with-a-git-bare-repository.html)
 </sup>.
 For that the project contains a [script](.local/bin/install-dotfiles),
-that places administrative files in `$HOME/.dotfiles` and updates configuration files in `$HOME` with the content of the repository (**warning:** this overwrites existing files).
+that places administrative files in `$HOME/.dotfiles` and updates configuration files in `$HOME` with the content of the repository (conflicting files are moved to `$HOME/dotfiles.backup`).
 For convenience the script can be executed like so:
 ```sh
 bash <(curl -LfsS https://github.com/potamides/dotfiles/raw/master/.local/bin/install-dotfiles)
 ```